ai-lab-science/Solo12-Robot/README.md

 | Fasteners | All fasteners as described by the original  | [online-schrauben.de](https://online-schrauben.de/shop/) |

-Here is a Table for all parts from the 3 DoF Leg:
+Here is a Table for all parts for one 3 DoF Leg:

 | Part        | Description | Suppliers   |
 |-------------|-------------|------------|